Summit College Preparatory School – Florida U.S. Online High School

 Texts and Resources

-• Excerpts from Aristotle’s Rhetoric and Cicero’s On the Orator
+• Excerpts from Aristotle’s Rhetoric and Cicero’s De Oratore

-• Modern speeches from political and civic leaders
+• Modern addresses from civic and academic leaders

 Assessment Framework